ethereum/remix-project/apps/remix-ide/docs/compile.md

 Compiler (Solidity)
 ===================

-Clicking the Solidity icon in the icon panel brings you to the Solidty Compiler.
+Clicking the Solidity icon in the icon panel brings you to the Solidity Compiler.

 Compiling is triggered when you click the compile button ( **D. in image below**).
 If you want the file to be compiled each time the file is saved or when another file is selected - check the auto compile checkbox ( **E. in image below**).